mohtasim2003/Hospital-Management-System/README.md

-# Hospital-Management-System
-A comprehensive, role-based healthcare management system built with PHP, HTML, CSS, JS and MySQL that streamlines medical operations and improves patient care through specialized dashboards for patients, doctors, and administrators.

 🏥 Medicare- Hospital Management System

 A comprehensive, role-based healthcare management system built with PHP and MySQL that streamlines medical operations and improves patient care through specialized dashboards for patients, doctors, and administrators.